postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_apis.md

 Go ahead, specify a new name and press enter.

-You can also rename the version tags associated with your APIs.
+You can also rename the versions associated with your APIs.
 For more information on this, refer to the section [Renaming API version tags](/docs/v6/postman/working_with_apis/versioning-an-api).

 ### Deleting an API